Australia Wins!

 Knowing WHAT is seen to be (or IS ) irresponsible/inconsiderate behaviour that brings dirt bikes into disrepute, and like noise results in stereotyped bad image.
 Results in closures, safety issues and unreasonable treatment of the responsible majority

-• stupidity – examples, usually immature children with licenses
+- stupidity – examples, usually immature children with licences

 Low Risk Riding